keith-turner/accumulo-website/_posts/blog/2021-06-21-external-compactions.md

 author: Dave Marion, Keith Turner
 ---

+External compactions are a new feature in Accumulo 2.1.0 which allows compaction work to run outside of Tablet Servers.

+## Overview

 There are two types of compactions[1] in Accumulo - Minor and Major.
 Minor compactions flush recently written data from memory to a new file.
 Major compactions merge two or more tablet files together into one new file.
 Starting